ChesnoiuCatalin/Python-Backdoor/README.md

 This project assisted me in comprehending how backdoors can infiltrate a victim's computer, establish persistence, and successfully exfiltrate data to the server.

+An understanding of the workings of a keylogger script is essential for proper implementation.

 My understanding of server-client architecture and communication was consolidated.